 “In every generation, a person is obligated to see himself as if he himself came out of Egypt, as it is written, “This is done because of that which God did for me when I came out of Egypt.”
-Pesachim 116b, cited at Chabad.org

-In parashat Vaera, (Exodus 6:2 – 9:35) the cataclysmic Ten Plagues commence, reaching their apex in the subsequent chapters with the death of the firstborn of Egypt.
+In Parashat Vaera (Exodus 6:2 – 9:35), the cataclysmic Ten Plagues commence, reaching their apex in the subsequent chapters with the death of the firstborn of Egypt.
 This set the stage for their dramatic Exodus, causing shockwaves throughout human history.
 Today, approximately three thousand five hundred years later, this first redemption is

 remembered and celebrated by Jews all over the world.